 Stolen church van crashes into NJ Transit bus

-NEWARK — A stolen church van being pursued by police slammed into a NJ Transit bus early Friday.
+NEWARK — A stolen church van being pursued by police slammed into a NJ Transit bus early Friday and ending a night of crime, according to Newark police.

-The bus was headed from Maplewood to Newark Penn Station when it was hit at 2 a.m. on Springfield Avenue at 16th Street in Newark, according to NJ Transit spokesman Nathan Rudy.
+The bus was headed from Maplewood to Newark Penn Station with 9 passengers on board when it was hit at 2 a.m. on Springfield Avenue at 17th Street in Newark, according to NJ Transit spokesman Nathan Rudy.

 Both the bus and van wound up in the front yard of the United House of Prayer for All church and were removed from the area by 5:15 a.m., ABC 7 Eyewitness News reported.

+Nine passengers and a driver were on the bus and transported to an area hospital.
+No Serious injuries were reported.

+The two suspects were apprehended by Newark Police.
+A weapon was recovered.
+Updates will be reported.

-ABC 7 also reported the van may have been stolen from an Elizabeth church and Maplewood police were in pursuit.
-The driver was injured with serious injuries, according to the report.
-Their video from the scene showed "Bethlehem Judah Christian Fellowship Church in Elizabeth" written on the side of the van.
+Video from the scene showed "Bethlehem Judah Christian Fellowship Church in Elizabeth" written on the side of the van.

 Springfield Avenue was closed for an ongoing police investigation.